Ganesh-S-Prabhu/Translator-API/README.md

-For this project i used the API : https://shrouded-earth-23381.herokuapp.com/api/headlines/india
+This is the API for this project : https://libretranslate.de/translate

 [Deployed link](https://superlative-hamster-93e7e6.netlify.app/)